conradakunga/Blog/_posts/2025-08-23-working-with-dates-in-multiple-locale-formats-simultaneously.md

 ![LocalDateOutput](../images/2025/08/LocalDateOutput.png)

-We can see here that the locales are all **different** (as evidenced by the default output for the dates as highlighted), but the parsing always succeeded.
+We can see here that the locales are all **different** (as evidenced by the default output for the dates as highlighted), but the parsing **always succeeded**.

 ### TLDR

 **It is possible to work with locale-specific data by using the `CultureInfo` object for parsing and display.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-08-23%20-%20AdvancedParsing).

 Happy hacking!